MicrosoftDocs/win32/desktop-src/WmiSdk/creating-a-derived-class.md

 ---
-Description: 'Creating a derived class in WMI is very similar to creating a base class.
-As with a base class, you must first define the derived class and then register the derived class with WMI.'
+Description: Creating a derived class in WMI is very similar to creating a base class.
+As with a base class, you must first define the derived class and then register the derived class with WMI.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '8dd483b8-8bc2-4a5c-b981-6c2ffaccdb95'
+ms.assetid: 8dd483b8-8bc2-4a5c-b981-6c2ffaccdb95
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Creating a WMI Derived Class
+title: Creating a WMI Derived Class ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Creating a WMI Derived Class